-Discovering the influence of our gut microorganisms over our metabolism, immune and nervous systems, our food choices and other behaviours.
+Discovering the influence our gut microorganisms have over our metabolism, immune and nervous systems, our food choices and other behaviours.

-We know our gut houses an enormous population of microorganisms, with each of us having an individual gut micro-organism ‘profile’.
-The activity of these micro-organisms modifies the chemical composition of the food we eat, influencing how our bodies use it to produce energy and fight disease.
+We know our gut is home to an enormous population of microorganisms.
+The activity of these microorganisms modifies the chemical composition of the food we eat, influencing how our bodies use it to produce energy and fight disease.
 Despite their microscopic size, these tiny living things hold substantial sway over the body’s major regulatory control systems, including our metabolic, immune and nervous systems, and ultimately over our food choices and other behaviours.

-Our multidisciplinary team is investigating exactly how our gut micro-organisms interact with the rest of our bodies.
+Our multidisciplinary team is investigating how our gut microorganisms interact with the rest of our bodies.

-We will correlate our findings to develop personalised lifestyle interventions that take into account each individual’s gut micro-organism profile, making successful weight management more achievable.
+We will correlate our findings to develop personalised lifestyle interventions that account for each individual’s gut microorganism profile, making successful weight management more achievable.

 We envisage that this research will create a more personalised, nuanced understanding of the gut, and lead to specifically tailored plans for weight management.